-The Bachelor of Science degree in Psychology prepares students for work that requires liberal arts training as well as psychological knowledge and skills.
+The Bachelor of Science degree in Psychology prepares students for work that requires liberal arts training as well as psychological knowledge and skills, while also preparing the student for success in future graduate studies.
 The major provides students with a detailed awareness of the field of psychology, including its historical background, paradigms, methods, research findings, and applications.
 The major addresses the general areas of developmental, personality, social, cognitive, and abnormal psychology.
 It fosters the development of verbal, quantitative, analytical, and technological skills that are useful for work in psychology and related fields.

 The B.S.
 Psychology degree program at UB will help prepare you for a wide range of Graduate School options (both at the M.A./M.S. and Ph.D./Psy.D. level) in areas such as:

 - Clinical Psychology

 - Educational/School Psychology

 It can also help students secure jobs in areas such as:

 - State departments of mental health or youth services

 - Local agencies on aging